UlysseCarpentier/GHActions-Git-Brother/README.md

 <!-- start description -->

 Slack notification to your channel or person if you have his slack ID

+CI test run for Python
+Expects project

+- to use pytest as the test engine
+- to use Pipenv for managing python virtual environment

 <!-- end description -->
 <!-- start contents -->